-- Check both winch handles for wear or bends. - Inspect 3" roller wheels mounted on the winch and top mast for damage and smooth rotation. - Examine all bolts and nuts to be sure they are tight.
-3. - Legs, forks, braces and base should be dent free and damage free. - Check pulley covers for damage (indentations) which can restrict the rotation of the pulleys. - Make sure load line is seated in all pulleys and that pulley rotates without obstruction. - Check stabilizer legs by lowering them into normal operating position to check locking mechanism and raising them to check for smooth transfer. - Check all roller wheels for free rotation. - Inspect masts and carriage hold-down device
+- Check both winch handles for wear or bends.
+1. - 2.
+Inspect roller wheels mounted on the steering handle and top of mast for damage and smooth rotation. - 3.
+Examine all bolts and nuts to be sure they are tight. - Legs, forks, braces and base should be dent free and damage free. - Check pulley covers for damage (indentations) which can restrict the rotation of the pulleys. - Make sure load line is seated in all pulleys and that pulley rotates without obstruction. - Check stabilizer legs by lowering them into normal operating position to check locking mechanism and raising them to check for smooth transfer. - Check all roller wheels for free rotation. - Inspect masts and carriage hold-down device

 - Raise mast sections to inspect for free, smooth sliding action.
 Make sure wire slideways are free of dust and oxidation and spray a light coat of silicone lubrication in slideways. - 11.
-Make sure caster wheels and 10" transport wheels rotate freely and are undamaged. - 12.
-Inspect leg latch mechanism and apply light grease to spring loaded plunger. - 13.
+Make sure caster wheels and 10" transport wheels rotate freely and are undamaged. - Inspect leg latch mechanism and apply light grease to spring loaded plunger. - 13.
 Check to be sure that all three mast covers are attached to the lift. - 14.
-Check the mast brake operation.
+Check the safety brake operation.

-[See Mast Brake maintenance on page 10]
+[See Safety Brake maintenance on page 10]